rbfx/rbfx-docs/pages/documentation/math-cheatsheet.md

 In the engine, matrices are column-major (like in OpenGL) while in DirectX they are row-major.

+### Matrix Multiplication Order

 In general, for a column-vector on the right (OpenGL convention), M1 * (M2 * (M3 * v)) = (M1 M2 M3) * v, i.e. the left-most matrix is at the root node while the right-most is at the leaf node.

+When you apply multiple transformations (like translation, rotation, and scaling) to an object, the order in which you multiply the matrices matters.
+The general order is:

+- Scale
+- Rotate
+- Translate

+This order ensures that each transformation is applied correctly without unintended distortions.
+For example, if you scale an object first, then rotate it, the rotation will not affect the scale.
+Similarly, translating an object after scaling and rotating it ensures that the object moves to the correct position.

+### Mental Model for Applying Transformations

+To visualize how matrices are applied to object transformations, you can think of it as a series of steps:

+- Start with the object at the origin.
+- Apply scaling: This changes the size of the object.
+- Apply rotation: This rotates the object around the origin.
+- Apply translation: This moves the object to its final position.

+In the engine, this sequence is represented by multiplying the matrices in the reverse order of how you want the transformations to be applied.
+For example, if you want to scale, then rotate, and finally translate an object, you would multiply the translation matrix by the rotation matrix, and then by the scaling matrix.

+Below is a sample code demonstrating the order of matrix multiplication:

 ```cpp
     // Make Vector3